Margin - Property CSS

 The buttons below display either the value as applied for the first button or the computed value for the second button.

-This second option allows you to see how the value of margin
+This second option allows you to see how the value of margin is stored (serialized).
+In particular, we note

 that the percentages are well remembered as percentages (see the chapter on inheritance).